July Gardening Tips and To-Dos for the Pacific Northwest

 greenhouse and July cut flower garden

-And of course — the slugs.
+And then there are the slugs.
 They love our PNW gardens just a little too much, especially with all the moisture we get.
-I always check under flowerpots, rocks, dense foliage, and even under those big dahlia leaves where they like to hide during the day.
+I check under flower pots, rocks, dense foliage, and those big dahlia leaves where they hide during the day.

-I stay on top of slug control by regularly applying bait (I personally use Sluggo because it’s safe for pets and wildlife).
-But I won’t lie, there have been plenty of evenings when you’ll find me out there with a flashlight and a trusty pair of tongs, doing a little slug hunting.
-If you’ve got the patience, a small dish of beer works too — they can’t seem to resist it.
+I stay on top of slug control by regularly applying bait.
+I use Sluggo because it’s safe for pets and wildlife.
+But there have been plenty of evenings when you’ll find me out there with a flashlight and a trusty pair of tongs, doing a little slug hunting.
+If you’ve got the patience, a small dish of beer works too.
+They can’t seem to resist it.

 purple coneflowers in the cottage garden overlooking the bay

-One thing I’ve learned over the years is that good air circulation makes a huge difference in keeping the garden healthy, especially once we hit those warm, humid summer days.
+One thing I’ve learned over the years is that good air circulation makes a huge difference in keeping the garden healthy, especially once we hit those warm summer days.

-I make a point of trimming and pruning plants as needed to keep some breathing room between them.
-It not only helps reduce the risk of fungal diseases, but also makes the garden look a little tidier.
+I trim and prune plants as needed to keep some breathing room between them.
+It reduces the risk of fungal diseases and makes the garden look a little tidier.

-If I spot any leaves that are looking questionable (yellowing, spotted, or mildewed), I remove them right away to keep things from spreading.
+If I spot any leaves that look questionable (yellowing, spotted, or mildewed), I remove them right away to keep things from spreading.

 greenhouse and white picket fence garden